sripkunda/accent/docs/docs/components/intro.md

 ## Installation

-Install the renderer library with NPM or by CDN:
+Install the components library with NPM or by CDN:

 ```shell
 npm install @accent/components